ThinkCentre M series: M55e

-PCMag listed the pros as being the dual core processor, small form factor, enterprise-class hardware, ThinkVantage Technologies, and the three year on-site warranty.
+PCMag listed the pros as being the dual-core processor, small form factor, enterprise-class hardware, ThinkVantage Technologies, and the three year on-site warranty.
 The price, the 90-day subscription to Symantec client security, and the lack of a DVD writer were listed as the cons of the desktop.

 2007

 The ThinkCentre M-series desktops released by Lenovo in 2007 were the M57 and M57p.

 M57 and M57p

 The ThinkCentre M57 and M57p desktops were announced in September 2007 by Lenovo.
 These were the first desktops from a manufacturer to receive a GREENGUARD certification.
 In addition, both desktops were EPEAT Gold and Energy Star 4.0 rated.
 They were also the first ThinkCentre desktops to incorporate recycled material from consumer plastics.
-The desktops were equipped with up to Intel Core 2 Duo processors, up to 2 GB DDR2 RAM, integrated graphics, and up to 160GB hard disk drive.
+The desktops were equipped with up to Intel Core 2 Duo processors, up to 2 GB DDR2 RAM, integrated graphics, and up to 160 GB hard disk drive.

 2008

 M57 Eco and M57p Eco

 The ThinkCentre M57 Eco and M57p Eco were announced by Lenovo in March 2008.
 These were eco-friendly versions of the M57 and M57p, which were released in 2007.
 The desktops were dubbed "eco" and had an ultra-small form factor with low power consumption.
 According to Desktop Review, the M57 used a fraction of the power needed by standard desktops, and a little more than that of an energy-saving notebook.

 The M57 desktop offered the following specifications: